yoadazeleke/yoadazeleke/README.md

 I also share my **artwork** which focuses on **dreamy and healing art** on **Pinterest** ([lunarmoonlightchild](https://www.pinterest.com/lunarmoonlightchild/))✨

+Fun Fact: In 2023, I spent a whopping 16,663 minutes listening to Mariah Carey on Spotify, ranking in the top 0.005% of listeners that year! 🎤🎶
 ---

 ## 🌟 My Journey